-Sustainable investments in forest afforestation, cocoa forest, organic farming and technical innovation for the production of biocarbon create real value and have a demonstrably positive impact on society, the environment and the climate.
+Sustainable investments in forest afforestation, cocoa forest, organic farming and technical innovation for the production of biocarbon create real value and have a proven positive impact on society, the environment and the climate.
 The returns are generated from renewable, sought-after raw materials and not from speculation on stock exchanges or virtual profits on financial markets.

 We are pleased that you are interested in alternative investments.